weboptics/shipping-option-conditions-wc/README.md

 * Lets you Hide all shipping options when free shipping is available.
 * Gives you the option to force show other shipping option when above feature is enabled.
 * Compatible with multiple shipping zones.
+* Add a new shipping option that enable you to add shipping cost by state/county.

 == Frequently Asked Questions ==